carbon-design-system/carbon/radio/docs.md

 # IDs and other Attributes

+Radio buttons rely on a variety of attributes in order to function properly.
+Here are a few things that are essential to know:

+- The `name` attribute defines a group of radio buttons.
-Radio buttons use a matching ID and for attribute to enable users to make selections on radio buttons through the `<label>` element and through the `<input>`.
+- A matching ID and `for` attribute enable users to make selections on radio buttons through the `<label>` element and through the `<input>`.
+- Adding the `disabled` attribute will prevent a radio button from being selected.
+- Adding the `checked` attribute will pre-select a radio button.